developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/mgmt/index.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;◦ Locate a device using last connected AP location, visual Bluetooth proximity indicator and play sound<br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;◦ Mark device as **Found** or **Cannot Find**<br>
   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;◦ Use device check-out/check-in _(optional)_

 ---

-## Licenses

-Licenses are shared among devices from a pool of licenses.
-After a license expires or when a device is [recommissioned](../use/#recommissionadevice), it is automatically allocated a license if available.
-Administrators can perform the following:

-- Monitor licenses.
-- Transfer a license from one device to another.
-- Remove a license.

-See the [License](../license) section for more information.

----